ES-HPC-MPC: Exponentially Stable Hybrid Perception Constrained MPC for Quadrotor with Suspended Payloads: Conclusion

 \section{Conclusion}

 This work presents an Exponentially Stable Hybrid Perception-Constrained MPC for quadrotors with cable-suspended payloads, addressing challenges in stability, perception, and state estimation under hybrid dynamics using onboard sensors and compute.
 Our method enforces stability and maintains payload visibility within the camera’s FoV by leveraging the convergence guarantees of ES-CLFs and CBFs.
-The simulation and real-world experiments validate the effectiveness of our MPC method, demonstrating that our approach can guarantee stable trajectory tracking and perception awareness across various tasks without relying on external motion capture systems.
-In future work, we will investigate learning certificate CLFs and CBFs that guarantee stability and safety perception for the quadrotor with cable-suspended payload directly from onboard images.
+Simulation and real-world experiments validate the effectiveness of our MPC method, demonstrating that our approach enforces stable trajectory tracking and perception awareness across various tasks without relying on external motion capture systems.
+In future work, we will investigate learning dynamic CLFs and CBFs that guarantee stability and safety perception for the quadrotor with cable-suspended payload directly from onboard images.
+We will also investigate sliding-mode techniques and online parameter estimation to enhance the controller’s adaptability under model mismatch.